hassan-pmp/pmp/til.md

      - Help resources move to the their next assigments.

 # 07.12.2022 Risk Management: Risk Matrix
+- Identify risk and then make them less of a proble, and then report to our boss, customer, or stakeholders what the risks are that we have not been able to get rid of.
+- **Risk Factor** = How likely they are to happen?
+- **Impact Factor** = How serious they would be if they did happen?
 - The Unknown
   - Remember that a risk is something that hasn’t happened yet.
 Risks that you are aware of are called issues.
 - The Flip Side